 That adds up to 102 goal involvements, or a career-best 1.76 goal involvements per 90.
 His 0.5 assists per 90 that season are also a career best, while his 1.26 goals fall just shy of 2012-13 (1.33).
 That’s right – he scored 73 goals but wasn’t his most efficient self.
 Those 102 goal involvements bettered Ronaldo’s then-career best 75 of that season by 27.

 We have complete assist data in the top five leagues dating to 2006-07, and Messi’s 50 La Liga goals and 16 assists in 2011-12 unsurprisingly combine for the single best goal involvement total.

 The last goal came in the last game of the season – the Copa del Rey final against Athletic Bilbao – to complete the tally of 73 goals scored in 37 separate games of the 60 in which he played.
 Since then, no one has come closer than 12 goals to equaling it.
 Ronaldo scored 61 in 2014-15.

 It of course didn’t end there.
 Messi went on to score a record 91 goals in the calendar year 2012.
-But that’s a story for 2022.
+But that’s a story for later this year.